Who Was Hermann Weyl?

 Emily Dickinson

 I came across Weyl's book in 1975, but it didn't impress me very much because I didn't know general relativity.
 However, in the summer of that year I stumbled across Misner-Thorne-Wheeler's massive Gravitation during a one-week work assignment in the microscopic rural town of Lone Pine, California (which then had a population of perhaps 500 people).
 Miraculously, the town's tiny public library somehow had this book, which is now regarded as a classic graduate text on general relativity.
 I checked out the book and brought it back to the hotel room to read in the off-hours.
 The book took immediate and total possession of me, and motivated me to learn everything I could about general relativity.
-(I got the chance to talk to co-author Kip Thorne in 1994, and he was quite amused when he learned where one of his books had ended up.)
+(I spoke with co-author Kip Thorne about this in 1994, and he was quite amused to learn where one of his books had ended up.)

 But Gravitation is not an easy read, and I had to look for more introductory texts.
 I soon came across Adler/Bazin/Schiffer's Introduction to General Relativity, which besides being easier had a chapter on unified field theory, including Weyl's 1918 theory of the combined gravitational-electromagnetic field.
 For whatever reason, the theory's mathematical beauty absolutely fascinated me.
 I had known about local and global phase invariance from my studies of quantum mechanics, but I was not aware that Weyl's theory was the origin of this powerful symmetry principle in quantum physics.